-Steven Goudy, MD, serves as Medical Director of Otolaryngology at Children’s Healthcare of Atlanta, as well as Professor and Director of Pediatric Otolaryngology at Emory University School of Medicine.
+Steven Goudy, MD, serves as Division Chief of Otolaryngology at Children’s Healthcare of Atlanta, as well as Professor at Emory University School of Medicine.
 He joined Children’s in 2015 by way of Vanderbilt University Children’s Hospital, where he worked for 10 years following his fellowship training in pediatric otolaryngology.

 Dr. Goudy’s clinical interests include maxillary development, Pierre Robin sequence, vascular malformations and velopharyngeal insufficiency.